andreisid/andreisid.github.io/_posts/2016-01-14-check-ssl-ciphers-on-server.markdown

 {% endhighlight %}

-You can download a shell script [here](https://github.com/andreisid/bash/blob/master/check_cypher.sh) that checks cyphers and it is very easy to use.
+You can download a shell script [here](https://github.com/andreisid/bash/blob/master/check_cipher.sh) that checks ciphers and it is very easy to use.